TeamCity supports Git out of the box. Git source control with Visual Studio Team Services is supported (see authentication notes below).

 An unsupported rule example is

 - java.lang.OutOfMemoryError while fetch repository.
 Usually occurs when there are large files in the repository.
 By default, TeamCity runs fetch in a separate process.
-To run fetch in the server process, set the
+To increase memory available to this process, change teamcity.git.fetch.process.max.memory (see description of this property above).

 - Teamcity run as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
 To make this work, run TeamCity using teamcity-server.bat.